-The Annenberg Institute at Brown University offers this national working paper series to provide open access to high-quality papers from multiple disciplines on a wide variety of topics related to education.
+The Annenberg Institute at Brown University offers this national working paper series to provide open access to high-quality papers from multiple disciplines and from multiple universities and research organizations on a wide variety of topics related to education.
 EdWorkingPapers focuses particularly on research with strong implications for education policy.
-EdWorkingPapers circulates papers prior to publication for comment and discussion; these papers have not gone through a peer review process.
+EdWorkingPapers circulates papers prior to publication for comment and discussion; these papers have not gone through a peer review processes.
 Contributors can update papers to provide readers with the most up-to-date findings.

 Search for EdWorkingPapers here by author, title, or keywords.